Make a Third-Party Claim to Controlled Goods CPR 85.4

 template

-Gather as many of the following:
+Collect as many of the following items as possible:

-Advertisement of sale you bought the goods
+Advertisement of sale for the goods you purchased.

-Evidence of buying vehicle tax
+Proof of vehicle tax purchase.

-Bill of sale
+Bill of sale or invoice

 See: Reclaiming an impounded vehicle